mongodb/laravel-mongodb/README.md

     return $this->embedsMany('Book', 'local_key');

+When using embedded documents, they will be stored in a _relation attribute of the parent document.
+This attribute is hidden by default when using ` toArray` or `toJson`.
+If you want the attribute to be exposed, add it to `$exposed` property definition to your model:

+    use Jenssegers\Mongodb\Model as Eloquent;

+    class User extends Eloquent {

+        protected $exposed = array('_books');

+    }

 ### EmbedsOne Relations

 There is also an EmbedsOne relation, which works similar to the EmbedsMany relation, but only stores one embedded model.